ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Disk space included

-This value is the storage capacity included in the plan.
+This value is the storage capacity that is included in the plan.
 It is used for both data and index storage.

 ### Disk overage